isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <p>6.5&nbsp; &nbsp; &nbsp; &nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>A doctor’s memo or parent’s / guardian’s letter is required for students
+<p>A doctor's memo or parent's/guardian's letter is required for students
 who have to wear sandals to school.</p>
 </td>
 </tr>